Your rights have changed

 Voting in elections

-The Traveller Movement launched #OperationTravellerVote to ensure Gypsies, Roma and Travellers are registered to vote and most importantly, have their voices heard during elections.
+The Traveller Movement launched #OperationTravellerVote to ensure Romani (Gypsy), Roma and Irish Travellers are registered to vote and most importantly, have their voices heard during elections.

 Read about Cassie Marie McDonagh’s experience of voting for the first time.

-This video showcases the reasons behind the lack of Gypsy, Roma and Traveller vote:
+This video showcases the reasons behind the lack of Romani (Gypsy), Roma and Irish Traveller vote:

 Are you fed up with the poor services in your area?
 There is something you can do to help improve them!
 Voting gives you a say on important issues that affect you.
 Everything from roads and recycling in your area, health services to education and climate change.
 You may think you don’t want to vote now, but if an issue comes up that you want to have your say on, if you’re on the register you’ll have the chance to vote on it.
 Remember, registering to vote does not mean you have to, it just means you can if you want to!